bridgesense/lampready/README.md

 There are hundreds of great Vagrant boxes out there.
 However, I wanted something I could spin up fast without a lot of manual intervention.
 Some of the features include:

+* Working web server on first boot for most configurations
-* Self propagating database and permissions based on script settings
+* Database injection via script settings
-* Multiple versions of PHP to enable 5.6, 7.0, 7.1, and 7.2
+* Multiple versions of PHP selectable via script; 5.6, 7.0, 7.1, and 7.2
 * The most common PHP modules
-* Xdebug
+* Force error reporting without hassling with site scripts
-* Routing outbound email back to the system
+* Isolates outbound email

 #### _What goes in the box -- Stays in the box._